stuart-knock/docs/UserGuide/DataExchange.rst

 Import Region Mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A Region Mapping in TVB is a vector, defining a map between a Cortical Surface and a Connectivity.
+A Region Mapping in |TVB| is a vector, defining a map between a Cortical Surface and a Connectivity.
-At import time, you will need to have at least 2 entities in TVB system: Connectivity and Cortical Surface.
+At import time, you will need to have at least 2 entities in |TVB| system: Connectivity and Cortical Surface.
 The two entities need to be spatially aligned (overlap correctly in 3D space).

 File Format
 ***********

-For this upload we expect a text file (possible compressed with bz2).
+For this upload we expect a text file (possibly compressed with bz2).
 The text file should have no headers,
 only numeric values separated with spaces.

 The file is expected to hold a vector of length number of vertices in the Cortical Surface.